cptdanko/react-au-postcode-validator/README.md

 [resolve npm watchers error]: https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers#the-technical-details

 ## TODO
+- We don't need to have a separate proxy, we can just do it [in one line, like this]
 - important!!!
 What if there's no internet connection? we don't handle that situation gracefully here
 - the code for fetching, processing data and matching suburbs looks confusing, clean up
 - too much code in one page, modularise it? maybe use the Angular services equivalent for react
 - using standard 'alert' dialogs, maybe use a better css styled proper dialog box

+[in one line, like this]:https://create-react-app.dev/docs/proxying-api-requests-in-development/

 This was the first time, I built anything in React, so be gentle and Happy hacking :)